ML-Bioinfo-CEITEC/rbp/README.md

  - **Always** write tests.
  - Run tests as `make test` to check everything works, you can also test a specific file or tests in a specific folder with `pytest -v ./tests/test_specific_file.py`.
  - If you added a new dependence, update `setup.py` and `requirements.txt` (ask for help if you need it).
- - Commit the changes to git and push them to Gitlab: `git push origin HEAD` (Never `push --force` to master!)
+ - Commit the changes to git and push them to GitHub: `git push origin HEAD` (Never `push --force` to master!)
  - Consider adding an example or a notebook (be nice to future self and the others).
  - Ask somebody else from the lab to discuss the changes you made.
 Document what you have done.